assertpy/assertpy/README.md

 #### Extracting Attributes from Objects

 It is frequently necessary to test collections of objects.
-The `assertpy` framework includes an `extracting` method to flatten the collection on a given attribute, like this:
+The `assertpy` library includes an `extracting` method to flatten the collection on a given attribute, like this:

 ```py
 fred = Person('Fred','Smith')